 Schedule, syllabus and examination date

-- You know how general and life insurance are modelled and evaluated.
+- know how general and life insurance are modeled and evaluated

-- You understand why general and life insurance are so different.
+- understand why general and life insurance are so different

-- You have been introduced to long term financial risk, which is important in insurance, and to stock options.
+- have been introduced to long term financial risk, which is important in insurance, and to stock options

-- You have learned how to implement risk computations in computers.
+- have learned how to implement risk computations in computers

-- You have been introduced to methods for assessing uncertainty in risk analyses.
+- have been introduced to methods for assessing uncertainty in risk analyses

-- You have an understanding for the numbers that are the central outcome of actuarial analyses.
+- have an understanding of the numbers that are the central outcome of actuarial analyses.